Niger: Media

 Niger began developing diverse media in the late 1990s.
 Prior to the Third Republic, Nigeriens only had access to tightly controlled state media.
 Now Niamey contains scores of newspapers and magazines; some, like Le Sahel, are government operated, while many are critical of the government.
 Radio is the most important medium, as television sets are beyond the buying power of many of the rural poor, and illiteracy prevents print media from becoming a mass medium.

 In addition to the national and regional radio services of the state broadcaster ORTN, there are four privately owned radio networks which total more than 100 stations.
 Three of them—the Anfani Group, Sarounia and Tenere—are urban-based commercial-format FM networks in the major towns.
 There is also a network of over 80 community radio stations spread across all seven regions of the country, governed by the Comité de Pilotage de Radios de Proximité (CPRP), a civil society organisation.
 The independent-sector radio networks are collectively estimated by CPRP officials to cover some 7.6 million people, or about 73% of the population (2005).

-Aside from Nigerien radio stations, the BBC's Hausa service is listened to on FM repeaters across wide parts of the country, particularly in the south, close to the border with Nigeria.
-Radio France Internationale also rebroadcasts in French through some of the commercial stations, via satellite.
-Tenere FM also runs a national independent television station of the same name.
+The BBC's Hausa service is listened to on FM repeaters across wide parts of the country, particularly in the south.
+Radio France Internationale rebroadcasts in French through some of the commercial stations, via satellite.
+Tenere FM runs a national independent television station of the same name.

 Despite relative freedom at the national level, Nigerien journalists say they are often pressured by local authorities.
 The state ORTN network depends financially on the government, partly through a surcharge on electricity bills, and partly through direct subsidy.
-The sector is governed by the Conseil Supérieur de Communications, established as an independent body in the early 1990s, since 2007 headed by Daouda Diallo.
+The sector is governed by the Conseil Supérieur de Communications, established as an independent body in the 1990s.
 International human rights groups have criticised the government since at least 1996 as using regulation and police to punish criticism of the state.